bobjiangps/python3_test_framework/README.md

 - link to jira and testlink
 - multiple process
 - distributed
-- web UI page to run test / show statistics by many kinds of types(module, time, etc)/show trend/give warning prompt
+- web UI page to run test / show statistics by many kinds of types(module, time, etc)/show trend/give warning prompt  --> implement in another project
 - resource control

-environment:
+Environment:
-- run "pip install -r requirement.txt" to install python libraries
+> * run "pip install -r requirement.txt" to install python libraries

-note:
+Note:
-- allure is beautiful but not choose it to show report. because it is not a single file, cannot send in email; the report is able to view by starting a server, but I don't think this is good for distributed test.
+> * allure is beautiful but not choose it to show report. because it is not a single file, cannot send in email; the report is able to view by starting a server, but I don't think this is good for distributed test.
 I have a another web server to show same data and charts.